Kalakkad Mundanthurai Tiger Reserve: Conservation

-KMTR forms part of the inter-state (Kerala and Tamil Nadu) Agasthyamalai Biosphere Reserve.
-This part of Agastya Mala hills in the core of KMTR is considered one of the five centres of biodiversity and endemism in India by the International Union for Conservation of Nature (IUCN).
-The Western Ghats, Agasthyamalai Sub-Cluster, including all of Kalakkad Mundanthurai Tiger Reserve, is under consideration by the UNESCO World Heritage Committee for selection as a World Heritage Site.
+Kalakkad Mundanthurai Tiger Reserve forms part of the inter-state Agasthyamalai Biosphere Reserve.
+This part of Agastya Mala hills in the core of the reserve is considered one of the five centres of biodiversity and endemism in India.
+The Western Ghats, Agasthyamalai sub-cluster, including all of Kalakkad Mundanthurai Tiger Reserve, was under consideration as a World Heritage Site.

-The Ashoka Trust for Research in Ecology and the Environment has developed and implemented a conservation intervention program in KMTR to decrease local villagers' dependency on the forests for fuel to and build community awareness about the value of biodiversity in the area.
+The Ashoka Trust for Research in Ecology and the Environment has developed and implemented a wildlife conservation intervention program in the reserve to decrease local villagers' dependency on the forests for fuel to and build community awareness about the value of biodiversity in the area.

-"Agasthya", the KMTR newsletter, includes updates on research projects and staff activities at KMTR.
-The contents of the first issue included: "A Sanctuary for Cycas circinalis", "Tiger Almost", "Round in Agasthyamalai in Fourteen Days", "Corridors - It is Just Not for the Four Legged Furry Creatures", "Behaviour and Movement of Nilgiri Langur in the Upper Kodayar Range – KMTR", "Canopy News", "Agasthya Village Commons and Backyards to Meet the Biomass Requirements: An Experiment with Panchayat Raj and Women Collectives", "Bi-Lingual Field Guide Test Run", "Snippets from the Field", "Cullenia exarillata: A Keystone Species for Birds?" and "Tea, Tiger and Oranges".
+The newsletter "Agasthya" includes updates on research projects and staff activities at Kalakkad Mundanthurai Tiger Reserve.
+The contents of the first issue included: "A Sanctuary for Cycas circinalis", "Tiger Almost", "Round in Agasthyamalai in Fourteen Days", "Corridors - It is Just Not for the Four Legged Furry Creatures", "Behaviour and Movement of Nilgiri langur in the Upper Kodayar Range – KMTR", "Canopy News", "Agasthya Village Commons and Backyards to Meet the Biomass Requirements: An Experiment with Panchayat Raj and Women Collectives", "Bi-Lingual Field Guide Test Run", "Snippets from the Field", "Cullenia exarillata: A Keystone Species for Birds?" and "Tea, Tiger and Oranges".

-Tigers are also protected in Tamil Nadu at Mudumalai National Park, Indira Gandhi National Park and Wildlife Sanctuary, Mukurthi National Park and Sathyamangalam Wildlife Sanctuary.